Temporary Medical Conditions and Hospitalized Students

 - Examples include having a roommate drive the student to class; or borrowing notes from a classmate.

-- At the request of a student, the Dean of Students Office will notify faculty regarding a student's absence due to a temporary medical condition or hospitalization.
+- At the request of a student, the Office of Student Rights & Responsibilities will notify faculty regarding a student's absence due to a temporary medical condition or hospitalization.
 This notification serves as a courtesy notice and not a verification of their absence and will not constitute an excused absence.
 Students are responsible for contacting each of their instructors to discuss missed classes or assignments and course expectations.

 - Students are encouraged to coordinate with their instructors for other arrangements as needed.
 Other arrangements may include providing someone to transcribe a test, allowing a verbal format or allowing for a test to be delayed.
 Please note that instructors are not mandated to provide disability accommodations unless the condition is identified as a permanent disability.

 - If the student will be absent for a long time, it is important for the student to discuss the situation with his/her instructors to determine the feasibility of remaining in the courses.
-If it is necessary to withdraw from the University after the last day to drop, the student may contact the Dean of Students Office for information about the Special Circumstance process.
+If it is necessary to withdraw from the University after the last day to drop, the student may contact the Office of Student Rights & Responsibilities for information about the Special Circumstance process.

-3. If the student is unable to make his/her own arrangements for specific needs, the student may contact the Dean of Students Office for assistance.
-The student will be asked to provide the following information:
+If the student is unable to make his/her own arrangements for specific needs, the student may contact the Office of Student Rights & Responsibilities for assistance.
+The student will be asked to provide a supporting statement from the treating professional.

 - The statement must identify the relevant limitations of the medical conditions such as “cannot walk more than 30 feet” or “cannot write with right hand”.